Overview

 Appropriate use of dental amalgam

 Dental amalgam can still be used across the UK with no immediate plans to phase it out entirely.
-However, certain patient groups require careful consideration.
+However, its use is restricted for certain patient groups.

-Restrictions introduced on 1 July 2018 which are detailed in the UKs implementation of the European Union’s 2017 Regulation on Mercury mean that dentists have been advised to avoid using amalgam in children under 15, pregnant women, and breastfeeding women unless it is strictly necessary for medical reasons.
-This recommendation is based on environmental concerns rather than health risks.
+Restrictions introduced on 1 July 2018 mean that dentists are to avoid using amalgam in children under 15, pregnant women, and breastfeeding women unless it is strictly necessary for medical reasons.

 In Northern Ireland, additional rules apply.
 Dental amalgam can only be used for patients residing in the UK, and proof of a UK home address is required.
 Furthermore, practitioners must be registered in Northern Ireland to carry out such treatments.